XOLAIR 75 mg Solution for injection Ref.[7999] Active ingredients: Omalizumab

 Parasitic (helminth) infections

 IgE may be involved in the immunological response to some helminth infections.
 In patients at chronic high risk of helminth infection, a placebo-controlled trial showed a slight increase in infection rate with omalizumab, although the course, severity, and response to treatment of infection were unaltered.
-The helminth infection rate in the overall clinical programme, which was not designed to detect such infections, was less than 1 in 1,000 patients.
+The helminth infection rate in the overall clinical programme, which was not designed to detect such infections, was less than 1 in 1 000 patients.
 However, caution may be warranted in patients at high risk of helminth infection, in particular when travelling to areas where helminthic infections are endemic.
-If patients do not respond to recommended anti-helminth treatment, discontinuation of Xolair should be considered.
+If patients do not respond to recommended anti-helminth treatment, discontinuation of omalizumab should be considered.

-Latex-sensitive individuals
+Latex-sensitive individuals (pre-filled syringe)

-The removable needle cap of this pre-filled syringe contains a derivative of natural rubber latex.
+The removable needle cap of the pre-filled syringe contains a derivative of natural rubber latex.
 No natural rubber latex has to date been detected in the removable needle cap.
 Nevertheless, the use of Xolair solution for injection in pre-filled syringe in latex-sensitive individuals has not been studied and thus there is a potential risk for hypersensitivity reactions which cannot be completely ruled out.

 Interaction with other medicinal products and other forms of interaction

-Since IgE may be involved in the immunological response to some helminth infections, Xolair may indirectly reduce the efficacy of medicinal products for the treatment of helminthic or other parasitic infections (see section 4.4).
+Since IgE may be involved in the immunological response to some helminth infections, omalizumab may indirectly reduce the efficacy of medicinal products for the treatment of helminthic or other parasitic infections (see section 4.4).

 Fertility, pregnancy and lactation